wpmetabox/docs/_docs/rwmb-get-object-fields.md

 ## Overview

 `rwmb_get_object_fields` is a helper function which gets list of custom fields for a specific object.
-The object can be a post or a term.
+The object can be a post or a term or a settings page.

 ## Usage